brendanwalkercasey/final_project_cspb_2270/README.md

         Action: The wavelet coefficients are quantized using bit-shifting.
 This process reduces the precision of the coefficients for compression.

         Details: Small coefficients are thresholded to zero based on a sigma value (applyBitShiftingQuantization()).
 Larger coefficients are shifted by a specified amount (e.g., by 2 bits), which reduces their range and thus compresses the data.

+        Additional Analysis: Using sigma as a threshold to remove smaller wavelet coefficients before quantization is useful for reducing noise or compressing the image more aggressively.
+I decided to add a thresholding operation based on sigma before applying the quantization.
+Values smaller than sigma will be set to zero, which could be useful if sigma represents a specific noise level we can identify for suppression.

     4) Reconstruction (Inverse Wavelet Transform):